ktonon/elm-serverless/demo/README.md

 * `npm install`
 * `npm start`

 Which will start a server listening on port `3000`.
-Note that the demo includes multiple, independent, elm-serverless applications which are deployed as a bundle.
+Note that the demo includes multiple, independent, elm-serverless programs which are deployed as a bundle.
+Each program contains:

+* `API.elm` - the main entry point of the Elm HTTP API
+* `api.js` - a small bridge from JavaScript to Elm

+Learn by reading the demos in the following order:

 | Demo            | Path              | Description                          |
 | --------------- | ----------------- | ------------------------------------ |